agrubertx/New-NLL/README.md

 which learns an intrinsically one-dimensional representation of a (user or data defined) scalar-valued function of many variables.

 The main file is "run_algorithm.py", and "options.py" contains the hyperparameters that will be passed when the program is instantiated.
 These should be modified according to your particular needs.

+Alternatively, simply execute "run_algorithm.py" to generate an example of the method.

 ## Installation
 The code was written and tested using Python 3.8 on Mac OSX 11.2.3.
 The required dependencies are